Play On (Carrie Underwood album): Marketing

-Singles
+Singles and other songs

-"Cowboy Casanova" served as the lead single for Play On.
-The song was released on September 14, 2009, two months before the album's official release and debuted on the U.S. Billboard Hot Country Songs at number 26, the fifth highest debut by a female artist on the chart.
-It jumped from number 96 to number 11 on the Billboard Hot 100 in its second week, one of the biggest single-week upwards on the chart of all time.
-The song received a nomination for Song of the Year at the 45th ACM Awards where Underwood was nominated as an artist and a composer.
-The music video for "Cowboy Casanova" was released in October 2009.
-The song has sold 2,300,000 copies in the United States and has been certified 2× platinum.
+"Cowboy Casanova", co-written by Underwood, Mike Elizondo and Brett James, served as the lead single for Play On on September 14, 2009.
+12 days before its release, on September 2, the song was leaked via YouTube.
+The music video for the song was unveiled in October.
+"Cowboy Casanova" debuted on the US Hot Country Songs chart at number 26, marking then-highest debut by a female artist on the chart.
+It also debuted at number 96 on the US Billboard Hot 100 and later jumped to 11 in its second week, becoming one of the biggest single-week upwards on the chart of all time.
+At the 45th ACM Awards, the song received a nomination for Song of the Year, where Underwood was also nominated as an artist and a composer.
+The song has sold 2,300,000 copies in the United States and has been certified 2× Platinum by Recording Industry Association of America (RIAA).

+Prior to the release of the album, three promotional singles were released exclusively on iTunes Store.
+Billboard also posted a 60-second clip of each song.
+Two promotional singles followed—"Mama's Song" on October 13, and "Temporary Home" on October 20.
+The latter received multiple forms of promotion, including performances on The Tonight Show with Conan O'Brien, the television special A Home for the Holidays, Underwood's personal CMT Invitation Only event and her Christmas variety show, Carrie Underwood: An All-Star Holiday Special.
+Underwood also performed the song at the 2010 ACM Awards and on her Play On Tour.
+On October 27, "Undo It" was released as the third and final promotional single off the album.

-"Temporary Home", the second single, was released to country radio starting the week of December 14, 2009.
-The song has hit at number one on the U.S. Billboard Hot Country Songs becoming her ninth number one song in the process.
-It has also hit number 41 on the U.S. Billboard Hot 100.
-The music video for the song was released in February 2010.
-Underwood won the CMT award for Best Live Performance at the 2010 CMT Awards for her performance during her personal CMT Invitation Only.
-The song received a nomination at the 53rd Grammy Awards for Best Female Country Vocal performance.
-The song sold 1,093,000 copies and has been certified Platinum by the RIAA.
+"Temporary Home" was first serviced to country radio starting the week of December 14, 2009, becoming the second single from Play On.
+The accompanying music video was unveiled in February 2010, and it won Inspirational Video of the Year at the Inspirational Country Music Awards.
+The song topped on the Hot Country Songs chart—being her ninth number one song in the process— and peaked at number 41 on the Hot 100.
+Underwood won Best Live Performance at the 2010 CMT Awards for her performance during her personal CMT Invitation Only.
+The song also received a nomination at the 53rd Grammy Awards for Best Female Country Vocal performance.
+"Temporary Home" sold 1,093,000 copies, certified Platinum by RIAA.